-5. PROMOTES SEXUAL PLEASURE
+5. TEACHES CHILDREN ABOUT SEXUAL PLEASURE

-Teaches children they are entitled to or have a "right" to sexual pleasure or encourages children to seek out sexual pleasure.
-Fails to present data on the multiple negative potential outcomes for sexually active children.
+Teaches children about sexual pleasure.
+May tell them they are entitled to or have a "right" to sexual pleasure or may encourage children to seek out sexual pleasure.

 Note: The curriculum mentions sexual pleasure over 70 times, asserting a right for youth to sexual pleasure.
 And while many of the facts related to sexual pleasure are true, most parents would probably object to having their teachers talk to their children about sexual pleasure in detail in school.